toliva/ConnectivityContent/README.md

 #### Previewing changes
 A preview version is generated for each branch in this repo
 - Push your work to your branch
-- Wait a few minutes (or frantically mash the refresh button)
+- Wait a few minutes
 - Navigate to http://your-branch.partner-api-preview.test.expedia.com/
 - Bask in the glory of your changes